pelmered/post-types-creator/README.md

   }
 }
 ```
+Note: Edit the installer paths to reflect your installation

 ###Normal manual install
 First, install the plugin as usnual by uploading the plugin to you plugins folder, typically ` wp-content/plugins/  `.